vishwajeet-yaduraj/coffee-sales-analysis/README.md

 - Calculates the monthly growth (or decline) in sales for each city, giving insights into market trends.
 10. Market Potential Analysis
 - Identifies the top 3 cities based on total sales, rent, number of customers, and coffee consumption potential.

+# Technologies Used
+- SQL: PostgreSQL for all queries and analysis.
+- pgAdmin 4: SQL environment used for query execution and database management.
+- Database Design: Leveraged relational database structure for effective analysis of sales, customers, and products.

+# Insights and Business Recommendations
+1. Target High-Potential Cities: Focus on cities like Pune, Chennai, and Bangalore, which show the highest sales and large coffee-consuming populations.

+2. Product Promotions: Leverage insights from the top-selling products in each city to craft tailored marketing campaigns.

+3. Optimize Resource Allocation: Use the "Average Sale vs Rent" analysis to ensure resources are allocated to cities where the profitability (high sales, low rent) is maximized.

+4. Monitor Sales Growth: Track monthly sales growth to identify which cities are experiencing an upward trend, allowing for proactive decision-making.